nodirt/git-tf/README.md

 Here is the typical git-tf usage workflow:

 1. You work in the master branch offline as you normally do with a local git repository.
 You can stash, rebase, make local branches, etc.

-2. If a commit is associated with a TFS workitem, you use `wi` command to mark:
+2. If a commit is associated with a TFS workitem, you use `wi` command to mark the commit:

         $ git tf wi 1234

     This marks the HEAD commit with the workitem 1234.

 3. When you are ready to sync with the server, you first `fetch` or `pull` changes.

         $ git tf pull